 - Use positive affirmations.
 Positive affirmations are an excellent tool for anyone trying to think more positively about themselves or the world around them.
 If you want to know more about writing effective positive affirmations for yourself, read this.

-Duality means the quality or state of having two different forces or elements love and fear of love in order to create a spiritual-emotional closeness.
+Duality means the quality or state of having two different forces or elements love and loving someone or something (through the ladder of fear of love) to create a spiritual-emotional closeness.
 That is to motivate people to work to stay consciously in a place of love rather than in a place of fear.

 However, fear itself is not a sign of negativity or weakness but a sign of how much someone cares.
 Scientists find evidence that human beings are born with an innate desire to help others.

-The innate desire to complete ourselves by helping others until finding the long-lost other half (as Plato suggests) as a mechanism on the road to blissful love that actually reflects the supreme concept of beauty as the ultimate prize, is the ladder of love through constant empowerment and upliftment of human consciousness.
+The innate desire to complete ourselves by helping others until finding the long-lost “other half” (as Plato suggests) as a mechanism on the road to blissful love that reflects the supreme concept of beauty as the ultimate prize, that is the ladder of love (in conjunction with the ladder of fear of love) through constant empowerment and upliftment of human consciousness.

 Inner peace means finding your peace of mind by attaining happiness, contentment, and bliss no matter how difficult things get in your life; it reflects the equilibrium point of self-visualization – self conceptualization (action-reaction), self-inspection – self-introspection (ability-responsibility) and self-actualization – self-imagination (cause-effect) by following the basic principle of the golden mean.

-This is only possible through the spirit-soul-mind-body connection through the intersection equilibrium point of the spiritual-emotional-mental-physical axes at the center of the heart.
-The constant adjustment of their alignment is the love-in-love equilibrium point through the love-in-love curves by giving and receiving love (help).
+This is only possible through the spirit-soul-mind-body connection through the intersection equilibrium point of the spiritual-emotional-mental-physical axes at the center of the heart (where – to be – as a cause or space coincides with – to exist – as an effect or time, with – meant to be – forming an actual solution).
+The constant adjustment of their alignment is the love-in-love equilibrium point through the love-in-love curves (as balancing factors) by giving and receiving love and help.